Braulio Roncero

-Braulio Roncero (3 March 1951 – 27 July 2018) was a Spanish born Dutch professional darts player, who played in Professional Darts Corporation events.
+Braulio Roncero (3 March 1951 – 27 July 2018) was a Spanish-born Dutch professional darts player who played in Professional Darts Corporation (PDC) events.

 Career

 From Extremadura, Spain.
 Roncero played in the 1994 Winmau World Masters, but who lost Andy Jenkins of England.

 Roncero (whilst representing the Netherlands) played in one BDO World Darts Championships in 1998, losing 3–1 to Bobby George and played in one PDC World Darts Championships in 2000, losing 3–2 to Dennis Priestley.

 Although he was Spanish by birth, Roncero played for the Dutch team.
 Here he played regularly with Raymond van Barneveld.

-Roncero died on July 27, 2018.
+Roncero died on 27 July 2018.